One of the first wave of Japanese compact cars that revolutionized sales in North America

 The average cost of car insurance for Honda is $1,079 in Canada.

 The Insurance Bureau of Canada compiles data on accident claims for all vehicle makes and models.
-This data is used by insurers to calculate projected future risk for cars based on past history.
+This data is used by insurers to calculate projected future risks for cars based on past history.
 For example, when claims costs for a particular model are higher than average, chances are that future insurance premiums for the same model will be higher.
 Similarly, models that cost less than average in claims will also cost less to insure.

 The Honda Civic 2-door coupe models from 2007 to 2013 cost more to repair after collisions than the average while the Honda CR-V models from the same year were average or below average.
 The collision insurance factors would make the Civic 2-door coupe more expensive to insure than a CR-V. As a manufacturer, Honda shows no strong tendency in any direction, having a balanced level of average, above average and below-average performance in comprehensive, collision and accident benefits claims.